Nissan closes gap with Honda in U.S. thanks to stylish designs, discounts

 "We don't pursue a lot of short-term sales tactics to try to gain market share," said Jeff Conrad, senior vice president and general manager of American Honda Motor Co's Honda Division.

-According to research firm TrueCar.com, Nissan's per-vehicle incentives in the first half of this year dipped slightly to average $2,497 (1,488.12 pounds).
+According to research firm TrueCar.com, Nissan's per-vehicle incentives in the first half of this year dipped slightly to average $2,497.
 Honda's incentives jumped 26 percent over the same period to $1,969, but were still well below Nissan's average.

 Honda also held firm on pricing and margins, with its per-vehicle transaction prices in the first half averaging $27,093, according to TrueCar.com, while Nissan's average prices plunged 7 percent to $26,150.